Arithmetic Circuits for ZK

 Notation and Terminology

-When we write equality, we will use the === operator.
-We use this notation because Circom (the programming language we will use to write ZK Proofs) uses it to state two signals hold equal value, so we may as well get accustomed to seeing it.
+To express equality, we will use the === operator.
+We use this notation because Circom uses it to state that two signals hold equal value, so we may as well get accustomed to seeing it.

 We emphasize that the === is asserting the left-hand side and right-hand side are equal.
 For example, in the following circuit: